top of page

 Acupuncture Doesn't Work!

-Even though I let people know the recommended frequency of treatments (typically weekly initially) and the length of those initial treatments (typically 2-3 months), they make thier own decisions about how often and for how long they will continue treatment.
-I know everyone wants a guarantee... and acupuncture helps most people with most conditions most of the time IF you are willing to stay the course.
-Clinically, I would say I have about a 95% success rate for people who follow the recommneded guidelines.
+I understand that everyone would prefer a guarantee... yet acupuncture helps most people with most conditions most of the time IF you are willing to stay the recommended course.
+Clinically, I have about a 95% success rate for people who follow the suggested guidelines.

 From now on, when you hear 'Acupuncture Doesn't Work', hopefully you will take that with a large grain of salt.
 Or at least know the right questions to ask: Was it from a Licensed Acupuncturist?
 How often did you go for treatments?
 How many treatments did you have?
-Did anything feel better while you were getting treatments?
+Did anything improve while you were getting treatments?

 If you are spreading this rumor, please stop so that others can confidently pursue a healing modality that could very well save them years of ill-health, unnecessary medical procedures or psychological suffering.